axieinfinity/ronin-documentation/docs/validators/setup/parameters/testnet.md

 ---
-description: Parameters of the Saigon testnet.
+description: Specifications of the Saigon testnet.
+title: Saigon testnet
 ---

-# Saigon testnet

 ## Parameters